Development

 Contributing

-Please run yarn ci for every changed module to make sure there are not linting issues or failing unit tests.
-Run yarn lint:fix to fix some common issues, incl. prettier formatting.
+Please run npm run ci for every changed module to make sure there are not linting issues or failing unit tests.
+Run npm run lint:fix to fix some common issues, incl. prettier formatting.

 Commit message format